War Child (charity): War Child Holland

-Because of the large numbers of children in war and conflict, War Child Holland seeks to offer its methods to other organisations.
-It is currently building a global network to share knowledge with partners around the world in efforts to giving as many children as possible the right support.
-Can't Wait to Learn, one of its flagship projects, is being carried out in collaboration with partners around the world since 2015.
+Because of the large numbers of children in war and conflict, War Child Holland seeks to offer its methods to other organizations.
+It is currently building a global network to share knowledge with partners around the world in an effort to give as many children as possible the right support.
+Can't Wait to Learn, one of the organization’s flagship projects, has been being carried out in collaboration with partners around the world since 2015.
 This is an educational programme in which children receive an education using tablets.
 With the help of educational games, children are given the ability to catch up with school lessons and learn basic skills such as reading and counting.
 In 2019, War Child received a prize from UNESCO for its education programme.

 A number of high profile goodwill ambassadors support War Child Holland’s work.
-These include Sierra Leonean-American ballet dancer and soloist with the Boston Ballet, Michaela DePrince (since 2016); striker for Arsenal (Women’s team) and the Netherlands women’s national football team Vivianne Miedema (since 2019); Dutch indie pop band Chef'Special (since November 2020); YouTuber, social media influencer and presenter Quinty Misiedjan (since 2016); Dutch actor, screenwriter, director and presenter, Victor Reinier (since 2016).
-Others include Tooske Ragas (since 2016); Britt Scholte (since 2016); Rens Polman (since 2016) and Niels Oosthoek (since 2016).
-Between 1998 and 2021, Dutch singer and superstar Marco Barsato was one of the organisation's goodwill ambassadors.
-War Child Holland's 'Famous Friends' are Dutch DJ and record producer Martin Garrix (since 2017) and Dutch Moroccan rapper and entertainer Ali B (since 2003).

 In 2015, War Child Holland launched its own research and development programme which critically evaluates War Child's methods, substantiates them scientifically, and shares them with other organisations.
 In this way, War Child believes more children can be reached ("upscaling").

-War Child Holland's Chief Executive Officer (CEO) is Ramin Shahzamani.

-War Child Sweden

-War Child Sweden is officially registered as a Swedish fundraising foundation - and in 2018 became a new member of the War Child family, implementing its own programmes.
-The year saw the launch of two programmes to meet the needs of refugee children in Sweden - ‘Together’ and ‘Naturkraft’ - with financial support from automotive giant Scania and leading sports organisation Friskis & Svettis.
-It has developed close links with key government and civil society actors such as the Swedish National Development Cooperation Agency (Sida) and the Swedish Ministry of Foreign Affairs.

-War Child Germany

-War Child Germany is the latest member of the War Child Holland family, officially registered as a separate limited liability company in Germany (Gesellschaft mit beschränkter Haftung, GmbH) in 2019.
-The office opens up access to significant new sources of funding, with the goal to reach even more people and thus helping even more children.
-It has an expert relationship with German government and civil society bodies.